The Voice Kids (Philippine TV series) season 5: Companion show

-The online companion show, titled The Voice Kids DigiTV will air together with the main program on the official Facebook and YouTube accounts of The Voice Kids.
-Jeremy Glinoga will return as the host, together with season 2 winner Elha Nympha, taking over KaladKaren.
+The online companion show, titled The Voice Kids DigiTV airs together with the main program on the official Facebook and YouTube accounts of The Voice Kids and ABS-CBN's Kapamilya Online Live.
+Jeremy Glinoga returned as the host, together with season 2 winner Elha Nympha, who replaced KaladKaren.

 Block button

 As shown in the teasers, new to this season is the Block.
 Each coach may press the corresponding button to prevent one coach from getting an artist.
 This mechanic was first introduced in the Filipino franchise in 2020 during the second season of The Voice Teens.